- How to search for a chemical molecule by typing its name or by drawing its chemical structure (Chemistry module needed)

 ((wireless W application W protocol) OR wap) NOT (dna OR transgenic)

-Note that for the Workfiles module, only Boolean operators (AND, OR, NOT) are available and
+For the Workfiles module, only Boolean operators (AND, OR, NOT) are available and usable.